robertangeles/repo-ai-prompts/write-anthony-bourdain-essay.md

 # SEO Instructions
 - For Keywords:
-  - Identify the primary/focus keyword (highest search volume + relevance) and should appear in title, the first paragraph, and meta desription.
+  - Identify the primary/focus keyword (highest search volume + relevance).
-  - The primary keyword needs to appear in the first paragraph and have a 1.5% density in the content.
   - Extract 3-5 semantic keywords and LSI terms from the content
   - Include 2-3 long-tail variations (3+ words) that match user intent
   - Consider search intent alignment (informational, transactional, commercial investigation)
   - Analyze keyword difficulty vs. content depth/authority
   - Include question-based keywords if content answers specific queries
+  - The primary keyword should be part of the Title and Meta Description.
+  - The primary keyword needs to appear in the first paragraph and have a 1.5% density in the content.

 - For Meta Descriptions:
   - Extract the primary keyword and 1-2 semantic variants from the content